felfele/mobileswarm/README.md

 ### Dependencies

-In order to build the keydrop-go library you will need to have `gomobile` installed.
+In order to build the library you will need to have `gomobile` installed.

 https://godoc.org/golang.org/x/mobile/cmd/gomobile